 A cholesterol test, also called a lipid profile test, measures your cholesterol and triglyceride levels using a blood sample.
 High cholesterol or triglyceride levels can increase your risk of heart disease.
-There are no symptoms for high cholesterol so regular checks are recommended once you’re 20 years old.
+There are no symptoms for high cholesterol so regular checks are recommended.

 - What is cholesterol?

 - How to test your cholesterol levels

 - Where to get a cholesterol test

 - Fasting before a cholesterol test